Schwartzblat/AlonRAT/README.md

 ## My personal RAT (Remote Administration Tool) project

 ### Currently under development.
+I know that a lot of my code right now is bad but I will improve it later.

 #### The current architecture is:
 1. "Innocent" service that serves at a stupid injector (currently using basic dll injection because it doesn't really matter, every normal injection method is already known by AntiViruses).